asianprogrammer/range/README.md

-# JS Optmize Range Libery Expremental
+# JS Optimize Range Library Experimental 🧪

 ### Pure JS optimize as fast range as possible to create support for most of the device.
 <br />